zoobzio/pipz/docs/reference/connectors/filter.md

 5. **Consider caching**: For expensive condition calculations
 6. **Use context**: Leverage context for timeouts and values
 7. **Document behavior**: Make condition logic clear to other developers
+8. **Monitor pass rates**: Use metrics to understand filter effectiveness